countable-web/open-source-corporation/product/engineering/STACK_CHOICES.md

 ### Build System

-For front end builds, we always use Parcel and NPM scripts (no webpack, no gulp, no grunt)
+For front end builds, we always use [Parcel.js](https://parceljs.org/) and NPM scripts (no webpack, no gulp, no grunt)

 ### Test Framework